dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Unauthorized - calling device is not authorized to delete a mailbox.
 E.g. a device presented the incorrect deviceClaim.

 `404`
 Not Found - mailbox with provided mailboxIdentifier not found.
+Relay server may respond with 404 if the Mailbox Identifier passed by the caller is invalid or mailbox has already been deleted (as a result of duplicate DeleteMailbox request).

 ## ReadDisplayInformationFromMailbox